mcascallares/pyroscope-kafka-sandbox/README.md

 ## Environment

-The environment has 1 Zookeeper, 2 Kafka Brokers, 1 Connect and 1 Schema Registry.
+The environment has 1 Zookeeper, 2 Kafka Brokers, 1 Connect, and 1 Schema Registry.
 All the mentioned components are instrumented with the pyroscope agent that you can find in the `pyroscope-agent` folder.

 ## Executing

 ```
-docker-compose up -d
+docker compose up -d
 ```

 ## Checking the logs (interactive), just in case :)

 ```
-docker-compose logs -f
+docker compose logs -f
 ```